re-nft/_v1_.front/README.md

 21. (Optional) authenticate users with their crypto wallet signature
 22. Better Lend one UI
 23. Fix the production build scrollbar issue
+24. !
+Make it responsive
+25. Can you make it mobile / non-crypto friendly?
+26. (Optional) If GAN faces are in mainnet, add them to backlog for future batch mint
+27. When clicking on a picture, open the IPFS picture

 Most important for Friday (30/10/2020):
 ...